pgporada/autoshred/README.md

 Thank you for using my software!
 If you find my code useful to you or your organization, please consider donating some beer money to me via the PayPal badge above. :smile: :beers:

+Thanks to http://www.retrojunkie.com/asciiart/cartchar/turtles.htm for the Shredder ascii art.